 SECTION 616.
-TERMINATION; SURVIVAL OF OBLIGATIONS.
+TERMINATION: SURVIVAL OF OBLIGATIONS.

-- (a) Except as otherwise provided in subsection (b), on termination all obligations that are still executory on both sides are discharged. - (b) In addition to any term that is agreed to survive, the following survive termination: - (1) a right based on previous breach or performance of the contract;
+(a) Except as otherwise provided in subsection (b), on termination all obligations that are still executory on both sides are discharged.

+(b) The following survive termination:

+(1) a right based on previous breach or performance of the contract;

-- (2) an obligation of confidentiality, nondisclosure, or noncompetition to the extent enforceable under other law; - (3) a contractual use restriction applicable to any licensed copy or information received from the other party, or copies made of it, that are not returned or returnable to the other party; - (4) an obligation to return, deliver, or dispose of information, materials, documentation, copies, records, or the like to the other party or an obligation to destroy copies, or the right to obtain information from an escrow agent; - (5) a choice of law or forum; - (6) an obligation to arbitrate or otherwise resolve disputes by alternative dispute resolution procedures; - (7) a term limiting the time for commencing an action or for giving notice; - (8) an indemnity term or a right related to a claim of a type described in Section 805(d)(1); - (9) a limitation of remedy or modification or disclaimer of warranty; and - (10) an obligation to provide an accounting and make any payment due under the accounting.
+(2) an obligation of confidentiality, nondisclosure, or noncompetition to the extent enforceable under other law; (3) a contractual use term applicable to any licensed copy or information received from the other party, or copies made of it, which are not returned or returnable to the other party;

+(4) an obligation to return, deliver, or dispose of information, materials,documentation, copies, records, or the like to the other party, an obligation to destroy copies, ora right to obtain information from an escrow agent;

+(5) a choice of law or forum;

+(6) an obligation to arbitrate or otherwise resolve disputes by alternative dispute resolution procedures;

+(7) a term limiting the time for commencing an action or for giving notice;

+(8) an indemnity term or a right related to a claim of a type described in Section805(d)(1);

+(9) a limitation of remedy or modification or disclaimer of warranty;

+(10) an obligation to provide an accounting and make any payment due under the accounting; and

+(11) any term that the agreement provides will survive.